NethermindEth/el-node-spec/docs/docs/backup/intro.md

 :::

 :::tip
-A Middleware setup wizard could take care of the entire backup, restore, and rollback process.
+The Middleware setup wizard tool could take care of the entire backup, restore, and rollback process.
 :::